blues/app-accelerators/36-vending-machine-monitor/README.md

 1. Assemble Notecard and Notecarrier as described [here](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/).
 2. Plug the Swan into the Notecarrier, aligning the Swan's male headers with the Notecarrier's female headers.
 3. Ensure the Notecarrier-F DIP-switch `Feather PWR` is set to the `SWITCHED` setting.
 This is so the Notecard can shut down the host when battery power is low.
 Also ensure that the `DFU` switch is in the `ON` position.
 This connects `AUXTX`/`AUXRX` on the Notecard to `RX/TX` on the Swan.
 4. Solder the 5-pin male header that comes with each VL53L4CD sensor breakout.
-The header can be soldered to either side of the board, choose the side that will be compatible with how you mount the sensors in the vending machine.
+The header can be soldered to either side of the board — choose the side that will be compatible with how you mount the sensors in the vending machine.

 <div style="text-align:center">
 <img src="./assets/VL53L4CD_sensor_and_header.jpg" width="30%"/>